|

 For PB3D, the entire parallel range has to be calculated, but due to memory limits this has to be split up in pieces.
 Every piece has to be able to contain the equilibrium variables (see note below), as well as the vectorial perturbation variables.
 These are later combined into tensorial variables and integrated.

-The equilibrium variables have to be operated on to calculate them, which translates to a scale factor mem_scale_fac
+The equilibrium variables have to be operated on to calculate them, which translates to a scale factor mem_scale_fac.
+However, in the perturbation phase, when they are just used, this scale factor is not needed.

 In its most extreme form, the division in equilibrium jobs would be the individual calculation on a fundamental integration integral of the parallel points:

-(Simpson 3/8), this is 3 points.For HELENA, the parallel derivatives are calculated discretely, the equilibrium and vectorial perturbation variables are tabulated first in this HELENA grid.
+magn_int_style=1 (trapezoidal), this is 1 point,magn_int_style=2 (Simpson 3/8), this is 3 points.For HELENA, the parallel derivatives are calculated discretely, the equilibrium and vectorial perturbation variables are tabulated first in this HELENA grid.
 This happens in the first Richardson level.
 In all Richardson levels, afterwards, these variables are interpolated in the angular directions.
 In this case, therefore, there can be no division of this HELENA output interval for the first Richardson level.

-This procedure does the job of dividing the grids setting the global variables eq_jobs_lims
+This procedure does the job of dividing the grids setting the global variables eq_jobs_lims.

 The integration of the tensorial perturbation variables is adjusted: